GanyuWang/FedOne-BDPL/README.md

 ### Early Stopping

-* `--early_stop`: Training stops when the validation performance reaches this threshold.
+* `--early_stop`: Training will stop once the validation metric meets or exceeds this value.
+If set to a value less than 0, early stopping is disabled and training will proceed for the full number of epochs.
 Default is `-1.0`.

 ### Logging

 * `--log_file_name`: Specifies the **file path** for saving training logs.
 The default value is `TempResult`.
-When set to `TempResult`, the log file can be overwritten in subsequent runs.
-For all other values, the system will prevent overwriting an existing log file to avoid accidental loss of results.
+When the path starts with `TempResult`, the log file can be overwritten in subsequent runs. **For all other values, the system will prevent overwriting an existing log file to avoid accidental loss of results**.
 Upon completion of training, the final row of the log file records the test result.